-Although I love a typical weatherboard house any day of the week, I’m particularly drawn to (okay slightly obsessed with!) ‘board and batten’ siding, which architecturally is characterised by large sheets of exterior plywood with timber battens running vertically and interspersed equally.
+Although I love a typical weatherboard house any day of the week, I’m particularly drawn to ‘board and batten’ siding.
+Architecturally, it’s characterised by large sheets of exterior plywood with timber battens running vertically and interspersed equally.

 Board and batten is very common in America and New Zealand but less so here in Australia.
 I’ve had an obsession with it for over 10 years and I love it more now than ever!

 This is what we based the renovation of our current home around – modern farmhouse style using board and batten exterior siding with a grey metal roof.
 A sneak peek at our house below featured in Australian House & Garden Magazine.

 Our siding is painted white and our roof is a mid to light grey colour.
 We’ve also installed black up/down exterior lights which add a real architectural element, especially at night.
 I also love board and batten internally too – it adds genuine character to otherwise plain walls.